dssg/randomize_your_data/README.md

 - la\_prosecutor: A series of tests for leakage, demonstrated on the Los Angeles Chronic Offenders project.

 We recommend starting with the `Demonstrate Leakage Detection.ipynb` notebook in the `randomization_strategy` directory.
 It uses fake data so you can easily understand how it's working.
 You might them look at `dirty_duck`, which uses open data and our Triage software. `la_prosecutor` is from another DSaPP project that uses private data.

+## Future
+It would be good to complete testing on several problems:
+- Test on known leakage problems.
+I believe Kaggle has good examples.
+- Complete testing on several triage projects.
+Triage does a good job of handling temporal issues, so the only leakage might come from errors in the source data or errors in the ETL.
+- Test on other real-world problems.